 Scrutinizing SMTP codes will never be the most exciting job on your to-do list, but you can improve your response rates by looking at why your emails bounced back.
 Change your email heading, alter your copy, use a different image, switch from plain text to HTML, make the email longer or shorter - all these aspects affect whether your email is picked up by a filter or not.
 Remember that filters are set to different levels from strict to liberal, depending on your target's personal preference or (more likely) the preference of their company IT manager.

 Remember to keep a record of your email campaign results.
 How many orders did the email generate, how many appointments, enquiries, phone calls.
 Listen to your prospects when you speak to them.
 Did they understand the email and did they know how to respond?
 Were they the right people to contact or did they forward your email up the corporate ladder, sideways to another department or down to a subordinate.
 Make note of all comments and incorporate them into your next emailing campaign.

 One of the best things about email marketing is that different creative approaches can be tested.
 So if you have two ideas for a headline, try one out on a small proportion of the list and if response is poor, try the other idea on a second batch.

 Remember that re-mailing the same list often works well, as long as you are careful to remove the hard-bounces and the people who have already responded.
 Electric Marketing does not charge you for re-mailing a list.

-If you get a great response and you are really pleased with your list, please drop us a line so that we can use your comments on our website.
+If you get a great response and you are really pleased with your list, please log in to Google and write a Google review for Electric Marketing or drop us a line so that we can use your comments on our website.